eriktuck/my-website/content/blog/Time Tracker - part 2.md

 ---
-title: "Use Google Apps Script to automate key processes (part 2 of 3)"
-date: 2024-08-20T10:00:00-05:00
+date: 2024-08-20 10:00:00-05:00
 draft: false
+featured: false
+image: https://storage.googleapis.com/ei-dev-assets/assets/0__lHyEfrVvZtSxMZR.webp
+image-credit: Screen capture by author
-summary: "Extend Google Sheets to create your own custom tools"
+summary: Extend Google Sheets to create your own custom tools
 tags:
 - Google Apps Script
 - Tutorial
-image: https://storage.googleapis.com/ei-dev-assets/assets/0__lHyEfrVvZtSxMZR.webp
-image-credit: Screen capture by author
-featured: false
+title: Use Google Apps Script to automate key processes (part 2 of 3)
 ---

 In part 2 of the [Time Tracker](https://eriktuck.com/blog/time-tracker) tutorial, we'll use Google Apps Script to automate the process of logging the data at the end of each week and clearing out the data entry form for the next week.

 ![img](https://storage.googleapis.com/ei-dev-assets/assets/0__lHyEfrVvZtSxMZR.webp)